gautamxgambhir/Sheriff/README.md

 -----------------

-# Sheriff : An AI enaled program to detect car speed
+# Sheriff : An AI enabled program to detect car speed

 ## What is it?